emanuelm33/BinPo/config_files/help_config.md

    - axis_adjust = Float (list).
 Axes location within the figure set as [left, bottom, right, top].
    - title = String.
 Title for the figure.
 If title == "", it will be ignored.
    - title_size = Float.
 Fontsize for the figure title.
 Only if title != "".
+   - shadow_above_Ef = Float.
+Opacity above Fermi level.
+It must be between 0.0 (no opacity) and 1.0 (solid).
+   - shadow_color = String.
+Matplotlib color for the opacity above Fermi level.

   - LABELS:
 -----------